Michael-Naguib/ChaoticIFSFractal3D/README.md

 I have coded a separate constant which allows you to modify the original: in the **Define a LOT of constants for various fractals** section look for the variable called ```hyper_constant``` ... setting it to a value of 1 means identity/ that the calculation is as I derived it.
 I found values on the range [1,2] to be very interesting ...
 1.8 in particular is a great number. (which was found by trial and repptition)
 ## Screenshots
-- Here are screenshots of several of the fractals although to really see the patter it is much more interesting to actually view it in 3d rotating it to see hidden detail that is not easily captured by one 2D image ...
+- Here are screenshots of several of the fractals although to really see the pattern it is much more interesting to actually view it in 3d rotating it to see hidden detail that is not easily captured by one 2D image ...
 - Here is a screenshot of the Dragon Fractal: (hyper_constant = 1.8)
 ![Dragon Fractal](https://raw.githubusercontent.com/Michael-Naguib/ChaoticIFSFractal3D/master/dragon_hc1.8_.PNG "Dragon")